The Latest Buzz

-The Latest Buzz is a teen sitcom from Decode Entertainment that aired on Family Channel in Canada from September 1, 2007 to April 19, 2010.
+The Latest Buzz is a Canadian teen sitcom produced by Decode Entertainment that aired on Family Channel from September 1, 2007, to April 19, 2010.
 It was the network's first original multi-camera sitcom.

+Premise

-In this series, a struggling youth magazine, Teen BUZZ, replaces its staff with actual teens.
-Instead of being in class, five young 14 year-old writers take their last period of the day at the magazine’s office, learning about the fast-paced world of publishing.
+The series is about a struggling youth magazine Teen BUZZ.
+Which replaces its staff with actual teens.
+Instead of being in class, five young 14 year-old writers take their last period of the day at the magazine's office, learning about the fast-paced world of publishing.
 The students attend the fictional Ernie Coombs High School, named for the man who played on a children's series Mr. Dressup.